Candoo/my-modern-react-setup/README.md

 ### Using Docker Compose

-For the complete application stack, use the [Pickard-Index deployment repository](https://github.com/Candoo/Thornton-Pickard-Deployment):
+For the complete application stack, use the [Thornton Pickard deployment repository](https://github.com/Candoo/Thornton-Pickard-Deployment):

 ```bash
 # Clone the deployment repo